 Presented by Laurence Steinberg, Ph.D., Distinguished University Professor of Psychology at Temple University.

 Spend the afternoon with a panel of experts following Joe Smith, a hypothetical individual with IDD, as he makes his way through the Sequential Intercept Model—in and out of services, interactions with police, diversion possibilities, the judicial system, and competency restoration services.

-IDD at Intercept 0: Community Based Services and State Supported Living Centers
+IDD at Intercept 0 - Community Based Services and State Supported Living Centers: Video

 Intellectual and developmental disabilities exist on a spectrum, and they can present mild to near insurmountable communication challenges.
 This session is intended to help system participants learn to identify possible intellectual or developmental disability in clients, how to communicate in ways that significantly improve understanding and support appropriately placed trust, and the array of community services and supports that exist for individuals with IDD.

-IDD at Intercepts 1 – 2: Law Enforcement & Courts
+IDD at Intercepts 1 – 2 - Law Enforcement & Courts: Video

 Once an individual in the community encounters law enforcement, the two most common facilitators for mental health support become the road-side law enforcement officer and a magistrate judge, in the event of arrest.
 Along with our panelists from the previous session, Dr. Price will discuss best practices for law enforcement officers who encounter individuals who potentially have IDD, and what other options exist for the officer other than taking that individual to jail.
 Judge Noaker will identify the common magistration procedure, tools available to the magistrate, and what resources exist specific to an individual with IDD.